 - Sales staff remains the same

-5. Double Check Your Key Ratios
+5. Double-Check Your Key Ratios

 To determine your gross margin, subtract your total cost of goods sold (COGS) from your total sales revenue and then divide that figure by your total sales revenue.
 The gross margin will be presented as a percentage.

 Operating Profit Margin

 This formula is a ratio of your business’s performance used to determine the percentage of profit you have produced from your transactions, before deducting taxes and interest charges.

-Overall Headcount per Client
+Overall Headcount Per Client

-Additionally, concrete revenue projections will open your business to the possibility of leveraging financial products like business loans to help expedite and accomplish your goals for growth.
+Additionally, concrete revenue projections will open your business to the possibility of leveraging financial products, such as business loans, to help expedite and accomplish your goals for growth.